RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 !!! warning "**Invalid Probability Division**"

-    The "Small Probability" approximation is not valid for higher EPSS scores (the scores of interest).
+    The "Small Probability" approximation is not valid for higher EPSS scores (the scores of interest), and is not necessary if the computation is optimized per the [Source Code](https://github.com/RiskBasedPrioritization/LEV/) provided here.

+    - Rigorous vs NIST approximation time ratio: 2.23x

 LEV handles EPSS scores as covering only a single day by dividing them by 30: $P_1 \approx P_{30}/30$